Mastering Liskov Substitution Principle: Building Robust and Flexible Software

 Understanding Liskov Substitution Principle (LSP)

-At its core, the Liskov Substitution Principle states that objects of a superclass should be replaceable with objects of its subclasses without affecting the correctness of the program.
-In other words, any class that inherits from a parent class should be usable in place of that parent class without altering the desirable properties of the program.
+The Liskov Substitution Principle states that objects of a superclass should be replaceable with objects of its subclasses without affecting the correctness of the program.
+Put simply: any class that inherits from a parent class should be usable in place of that parent class without changing the expected behavior of the program.

 Key Tenets of LSP: